viscom-ulm/Net2Vis/README.md

 Installing this locally allows you to modify the functionality and might be better performing than the online version.

 ## Installation
-Starting with Net2Vis is pretty easy (assuming python3, and npm).
+Starting with Net2Vis is pretty easy (assuming python3, tested to run on python 3.6-3.8, and npm).
 1. Clone this Repo
 2. For the Backend to work, we need Cairo and Docker installed on your machine.
 This is used for PDF conversion and running models pasted into the browser (more) secure.